Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 WHY WE LIKE IT: A great pair of machine washable merino wool socks with a higher merino wool content that is itch-free, making this a great option for people with sensitive skin.

 When you’re shopping for merino wool socks, you always want to check the wool content as many companies will brand a product as merino wool when after checking the actual composition, merino wool might be the smallest contributor.
 But we think the Alvada 80% Merino Wool Hiking Socks are a great option considering that they contain 80% merino wool.
 The remainder consists of 15% polyester, 4% nylon, and 1% spandex.
 This makes them some of the best thick wool socks on our list.
+If you like to protect your clothes from dust and moths, check out our review of the best moth repellent.

 Award: BEST FOR EVERYDAY